 All eight rotors are shown above.

 Based on the brochure, the patent description and on observations

 of the machine, the drawing above should illustrate the basic

 operation of the machine.
-The outer 4 wheels are the stepping wheels (red).
+The outer 4 rotors are the stepping rotors (red).

-The rightmost stepping wheels of each set are driven by a common axle.
+The rightmost stepping rotors of each set are driven by a common axle.

 Apart from driving the corresponding coding wheel, they also control

 the stepping of the adjacent stepping wheel by means of a cogwheel